LoganBCIT/LoganBCIT/README.md

 Welcome to my GitHub!
 I’m currently a developer at **OSI Maritime Systems**, where I’m building real-time object detection systems using **YOLO** to make maritime navigation smarter and safer.
 I'm also the founder of **Clutch AI**, a project under Enactus BCIT that's changing the way teams manage Agile schedules using Slack, Trello, and ChatGPT.

 Oh — and when I’m not doing that?
-I’m training an AI to dominate in the game of **Abalone**, just for the sheer joy of it.
+I’m training an AI to dominate in the game of **Abalone**!

 ---